Suche

 2.1.
 Sonderforschungsbereich 948 “Heroes – Heroizations – Heroisms”

-The aim of the SFB’s research studies the heroic from antiquity to the present day from a transdisciplinary, cultural, historical and social perspective.
-The SFB is particularly interested in the social orders that heroic figures both stabilise and simultaneously call into question, and examines why and how heroines and heroes have so persistently served as figures upon which communities can focus their self-understanding.
-The Sonderforschungsbereich aims to thereby offer explanations on how cultural, historical, social and medial factors shape different societies’ respective notions of what is to be considered ‘heroic’.
+The aim of the SFB’s research was to study the heroic from antiquity to the present day from a transdisciplinary, cultural, historical and social perspective.
+The SFB was particularly interested in the social orders that heroic figures both stabilise and simultaneously call into question, and examined why and how heroines and heroes have so persistently served as figures upon which communities can focus their self-understanding.
+The Sonderforschungsbereich therebys offer explanations on how cultural, historical, social and medial factors shape different societies’ respective notions of what is to be considered ‘heroic’.

 SFB2x